Key Initiative CLAPAS

 - Mechanisms and ecology of biotic interactions in agrosystems.

-- Epidemio-surveillance and adaptive dynamics of bio-aggressors.
+- Epidemiological surveillance and adaptive dynamics of biological pests.

 This research has three main objectives:

-- Strengthen resilience, by assessing the environmental, social and economic impacts of proposed solutions.
+- Strengthen resilience by assessing the environmental, social, and economic impacts of proposed solutions.

-This project brings together a number of laboratories from the "Agronomy, Environment, Biodiversity" (AEB) research cluster of the I-Site, which federates several national research institutions (INRAE, IRD, Cirad, Institut Agro Montpellier, Université de Montpellier), and relies on international collaborations, particularly with countries in the South, heavily affected by climate change.
-CLAPAS is also involved in national and European initiatives, and collaborates with non-academic players (FREDON, Chambre d'Agriculture, specialized companies).
+This project brings together numerous laboratories from the "Agronomy, Environment, Biodiversity" (AEB) research cluster at I-Site, which federates several national research institutions (INRAE, IRD, CIRAD, Institut Agro Montpellier, University of Montpellier), and relies on international collaborations, particularly with countries in the Global South, which are heavily affected by climate change.
+CLAPAS is also part of national and European initiatives and collaborates with non-academic actors (FREDON, Chamber of Agriculture, specialized companies).

 By strengthening interdisciplinary synergies and promoting sustainable agricultural practices, CLAPAS aims to position Montpellier as a center of excellence in plant health research, resolutely focused on the challenges of tomorrow.